Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 So you can watch the beautiful sunset from your cabin on the land without worrying about getting seasick.

-There are dancing windows, colorful columns, golden domes, and a vast thermal Spa.
+There are dancing windows, colorful columns, golden domes, and a vast thermal spa.
 Welcome to the magical world of Rogner Bad Blumau!
+An hour-and-a-half drive from Vienna leads to this unusual spa complex.

 The hotel has 28 rooms, all decorated differently and housed separately.
-Each house has one or two walls built entirely of glass, and each has its own ideal geographic location, so you can never see any of your neighbors.
+Each house has one or two walls built entirely of glass and its own ideal geographic location, so you can never see your neighbors.

-The unique hotel is famous for serving as the film set in the Ex-Machina movie.
+The unique hotel is famous for serving as the film set for the movie Ex-Machina.
 You may not interact here with humanoid robots, but the state-of-the-art design is comparably impressive!

 Frank and Patrik Riklin run a project called Null Stern ("no stars") which is aimed to poke fun at over-styled hotels around the world.